Master of Philosophy - Law

 The RTP provides Commonwealth-funded Graduate Research students with an 'entitlement' to a fee exemption for the duration of their course.

-Further information on the RTP can be obtained from the Department of Education and Training website.
+Further information on the RTP can be obtained from the Department of Education, Skills and Employment website.

 International applicants should familiarise themselves with the University's Graduate Research Study section for international applications.
 This site provides useful information on such things as housing, fees, English language requirements and the various support services available at the University of Melbourne.